IRS Form 8606 Instructions

 Line 25

-This consists of 3 sections: Line 25a, Line 25b, and Line 25c:
+This consists of 3 sections: Line 25a, Line 25b, and Line 25c.

-Line 25a: Subtract Line 24 (basis from Roth conversions) from Line 23 (total distributions minus basis from Roth contributions).
+Subtract Line 24 (basis from Roth conversions) from Line 23 (total distributions minus basis from Roth contributions).

-Line 25b: The amount from Line 25a attributable to qualified disasters.
 Note: If you do not have Form 8915-D or Form 8915-F, you probably will leave this blank.

-Line 25c: Subtract Line 25b from Line 25a.
+Subtract Line 25b from Line 25a.
 This is the taxable part of your Roth IRA distribution.

 Essentially, Line 25c should be zero, even if you are younger than 59½ if you are withdrawing less than the amount of your total contributions (counted towards basis), and conversions (also counted towards basis).
 Any additional amounts are considered earnings, and may be taxable if not part of a qualified withdrawal.

-These taxpayers erroneously believe that since Roth IRA contributions grow tax-deferred, and qualified distributions are tax-free, they’ll never need to report anything.
+Many taxpayers erroneously believe that since Roth IRA contributions grow tax-deferred, and qualified distributions are tax-free, they’ll never need to report anything.
 But IRS Form 8606 covers so much more than that.

-What is IRS Form 8606?
+What Is IRS Form 8606?

 IRS Form 8606 is a tax form that helps an IRA owner keep track of and report tax basis in IRA accounts to the Internal Revenue Service.

-Despite its limiting title, IRS Form 8606 actually serves multiple purposes.
+Despite its limiting title, IRS Form 8606 actually serves multiple purposes:

-Reporting nondeductible IRA contributions
+• Reporting nondeductible IRA contributions

 Of course, if you’re making nondeductible contributions to a traditional IRA (individual retirement account), you’ll report them here.
 Reporting nondeductible contributions allows you to report (and keep) track of the basis inside your traditional IRAs.

-Keeping track of basis in your IRAs isn’t that important while you’re still accumulating retirement savings.
-However, if you have after-tax and pre-tax money in your IRAs, then qualified withdrawals are subject to the pro rata rule.
-And in your retirement years, knowing the basis of your IRA accounts will allow you to better determine the tax treatment of your withdrawals.
+Keeping track of basis of traditional IRAs isn’t that important while you’re still accumulating retirement savings.
+However, if you have after-tax dollars and pre-tax dollars in your IRAs, then qualified withdrawals are subject to the Roth conversion pro rata rule.

 And if you’re doing executing a backdoor Roth strategy every year, you’ll be reporting your nondeductible contributions as part of your backdoor Roth conversion strategy.

-Facilitating backdoor Roth IRA conversions
+Facilitating Backdoor Roth IRA Conversions

 If you’re not familiar with the concept of a backdoor Roth IRA conversion, the premise is simple.